marijnmarijntje/Programmeerproject/PROCESS.md

 - [ ] Start with the table

 ### Day 8 (18-01-2016)
-I made different css files to have a better overview for the different visualisations.
+I made different css files to have a better overview for the different visualizations.
 The dual graph is finished for the MVP.
 * for next week: make timeslider interactive with dual graph